AliceO2Group/Readout/doc/README.md

 A reference of readout configuration parameters is available in [a separate document](configurationParameters.md).

 Readout is configured with a ".ini"-formatted file.
 A documented example file is provided with the source code and distribution.

+Comments can be added by starting a line with the &#35; sign.
+Inline comments (&#35; later in the line) are not accepted.
+The configuration file is separated in sections, starting with a section name within brackets [...].
+Each section consists of a list of key=value pairs.

 Each readout component is configured in a different file section.
 The section name is used to get the type of the component to be instanciated.
 Equipments should be prefixed as [equipment-...].
 Consumers should be prefixed as [consumer-...].